Hanshen-Xiao/DP-Local-SGD-/README.md

 The codes for the experiments implemented in the paper "Why Differentially-Private Local SGD --  An Analysis of Biased Synchronized-Only Iterates".
+Select the training data of interest in the main.py, and determine the hyperparameters such as number of epoch, batchsize, (epsilon,delta) DP budget in the run.sh.